GenAstro/Epicycle/Epicycle/README.md

 Epicycle is a Julia package ecosystem for astrodynamics and space mission design, built with a modular architecture that spans mission analysis workflows from preliminary design through trajectory optimization.
 The current implementation - which is the initial release - focuses on establishing a robust architecture with key components—coordinate systems, time standards, spacecraft state representations, basic propagation, targeting and optimization—while providing extensible interfaces for systematic expansion toward operational mission design and navigation capabilities.

-The ecosystem consists of eleven specialized packages organized in architectural layers, from core abstractions (AstroBase) through utilities (AstroEpochs, AstroStates, and AstroUniverse) to  integrated workflows (AstroManeuvers, AstroProp, and AstroSolve).
+The ecosystem consists of eleven specialized packages organized in architectural layers, from core abstractions (EpicycleBase) through utilities (AstroEpochs, AstroStates, and AstroUniverse) to  integrated workflows (AstroManeuvers, AstroProp, and AstroSolve).
 The structure enables users to use low level utilities independently of the full system, or compose mission-specific analyses using interfaces designed to solve complex design problems, fast.
 The architecture in the first release is well tested and documented, and provides a clear pathway for extending capabilities toward high-fidelity force modeling, advanced optimization algorithms, and operational navigation applications as the framework matures.

 ## Package Architecture